 Unlike money, you can never get time back.

-9. Learn How to Use Your Down Time
+Productivity Tip#9: Learn How to Use Your Down Time

 No matter how busy you are, you will eventually have some downtime at work.
 Perhaps you finish an activity in a lot less time than you anticipated, or your hour-long meeting was canceled.

-Most people use this time to browse social media or shop online.
 While there is nothing wrong with that, keep in mind that you can utilize this time in a more productive manner.

 Try to use your downtime to update your to-do list from tip #1.
 If your list is already complete, check to see if there are any tasks that you could potentially start.